Cost of Living Comparison Between Australia and United Kingdom Cost of Living Comparison Between Australia and United Kingdom

 Monthly Cost of Living

-Australia is roughly 8% cheaper than United Kingdom on average – the gap runs across housing, groceries, transport, and services.
+The cost of living in Australia is roughly 8% lower than in United Kingdom on average – the gap runs across housing, groceries, transport, and services.

 Currency